Blog

 The upside: no waiting.
 Pure autonomy.

 The hidden cost: context latency and admin overload.
+Reps bounce between tools, sync back to CRM, chase enrichment, and stitch together their own workflows.

 What you gain in speed, you lose in execution quality.

-The Evolution: Centralized Logic, Distributed Execution
+The Evolution: Centralized Logic, Distributed (and Human-In-The-Loop) Execution #

-Concrete examples
+Concrete examples #

 Deal-Risk Agent